-Smart ways to take advantage of the ASNC ImageGuide RegistryPosted on: 01.18.18
+Smart ways to take advantage of the ASNC ImageGuide RegistryPosted on: 01.18.18 by Digirad

 Launched in 2015, the ASNC ImageGuide Registry is the first national registry developed to support non-invasive cardiac imaging and reduce the increasing regulatory reporting burden.
 It effectively promotes and ensures continuous quality improvement for referring physicians, technologists, and laboratories by improving efficiency, elevating the level of patient care, and reducing downstream costs.
 With equal weight, it was designed with the desire to build a database that spurs new research that will, in turn, grow and expand the nuclear cardiology field.